Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/mmwave-for-XIAO/mmwave-for-xiao-connect-to-HA.md

 Next, you can get creative with your automation!

 # mmWave for XIAO to Home Assistant via Wifi using ESPHome
-The following yaml file connects a Seeed Xiao ESP32-S3 Sense with Radar module to HomeAssistant, using the ESPHome firmware:
+The following yaml file connects a Seeed XIAO ESP32S3 Sense with Radar module to Home Assistant, using the ESPHome firmware:

 ```
 # Configuration for ESPHome
 esphome: